jm1327/Quant/README.md

 ```

 The dashboard provides strategy selection, symbol/timeframe configuration, optional date range, and renders summary stats, per-symbol metrics, trade logs, and cache file paths.

+Use the navigation toggle to switch between the historical backtest workspace and a simulated trading page where you can log paper trades, manually toggle the IBKR paper connection, inspect real-time portfolio balances (market value, daily P&L, unrealized ratios), and monitor recent activity.

 ### Historical Data Downloader